visionect/assignments/backend/01-image-gallery/README.md

 Implement the following HTTP endpoints:

-- ``GET /``: returns 200 and a HTML page with a minimal thumbnail list of uploaded images
+- ``GET /``: returns 200 and a HTML page with a minimal thumbnail list of available images.
+Deleted images must not be shown.
 - ``PUT /image``: return 200 on success or 400 with an error page, uploads a given PNG image and creates a 200x200 pixel thumbnail of it.
 The return body contains a unique identifier (ID) for the uploaded image
-- ``DELETE /image/id``: returns 200 and removes the image with the associated ID.
+- ``DELETE /image/id``: returns 200 and removes the image and its thumbnail with the associated ID.
 On error, the endpoint returns 400 with the given error message.

 The uploaded images and their thumbnails must be persistent on service restarts.